 We are fortunate to be supported by many brilliant people working in the fields of parenting, child development, enterprise and education.
-We are gradually adding their names here, but for now here are just a few to whom we are eternally grateful for their support:
+Here are just a few to whom we are eternally grateful for their support:

 Sue Atkins BBC, ITV, Sky, International Parenting Expert, Coach, Author, and Broadcaster says: "I love the simplicity and philosophy of Can-Do Child, all set within a rigorously child-centred practice in which enjoyment is taken seriously and placed centre stage.
 You will love seeing your kids blossom, bloom and grow in confidence.
 If my kids weren't grown up now I'd be embracing all these super ideas and activities, nautrally incorporating them into our time together."

 Tanith Carey is author of eight books, including the critically acclaimed 'Taming the Tiger Parent - How to put the Well-being of your Child First in a Competitive World'.
 She writes opinion and features for a wide range of publications all over the world including The Daily Telegraph, The Guardian, The Daily Mail, Good Housekeeping and the Mail on Sunday.
 Of The Can-Do Child, Tanith says:

 "In a world where children are increasingly measured on a narrow set of exam results, [The Can-Do Child] helps parents develop the skills youngsters really need in life, like resilience, resourcefulness, and perseverance.
 Full of practical interesting ideas, this is the essential tool kit to enable you to bring out the real potential in your child."